 One example of a Thailand based ETF is presented in the IG weekly chart shown below:

 As indicated in the chart, Thailand companies in the ETF group have already begun their recovery from the dramatic downturn caused by the Covid pandemic.
 The current value of these shares is roughly $73, far better than the Covid floor of $50, but still below its pre-Covid plateau of $90.
 Charts for individual entities also tend to follow this general dynamic.
-In summary, the future prospects for the Thailand economy and for major companies within its domain are favorable.
+In summary, the future prospects for the Thailand economy and for major companies within its domain are favourable.

 Based on various analyst suggestions, the following seven individual companies come highly recommended as being prepared to benefit from an economic recovery going forward.
 All share prices are expressed in Thai Bahts (THB).